 A four-part series on book publishing!
 Today, we bring you our intro to this project.
-In a couple of weeks, we’ll look closer at social publishing.
+Make sure to check out Part 2 – social publishing, Part 3 – hybrid publishing, and Part 4 – marketing your book.

 The world of publishing makes me think of Harry Potter — though not for reasons you’d think.